-Miquel A. Pericàs has authored or co-authored some 265 scientific publications and 25 patents.
-In 2000, he was a recipient of the Distinció de la Generalitat de Catalunya per a la Promoció de la Recerca Universitària award, in 2001 he received the Janssen-Cylag award of the Spanish Royal Society of Chemistry for research in organic chemistry, in 2005, the Narcís Monturiol Medal of Generalitat de Catalunya for Scientific and Technological Merits, in 2013, the International Organic Chemistry Foundation Lectureship Awardand from the Kyoto University, and in 2019, the Gold Medal of the Spanish Royal Society of Chemistry (RSEQ).
+In 2000, he was a recipient of the Distinció de la Generalitat de Catalunya per a la Promoció de la Recerca Universitària award, in 2001 he received the Janssen-Cylag award of the Spanish Royal Society of Chemistry for research in organic chemistry and, in 2005, the Narcís Monturiol Medal of Generalitat de Catalunya for Scientific and Technological Merits.
+In 2019 he was awarded the Gold Medal of the Spanish Royal Society of Chemistry, and in 2021 he was elected as a member of the Academy of Sciences and Arts of Barcelona and of Academia Europaea.
+He is a member of the Real Sociedad Española de Química (Vice-president in 2006-2011), Societat Catalana de Química (Chair in 1986-1987), and a Fellow of the Royal Society of Chemistry (since 2014).